 Develop a Guide for Future Website Updates

-A website isn’t a static creation – good websites are constantly updating with new content, more information, and important changes as a business grows.
+A website isn’t a static creation – good websites are constantly updated with new content, more information, and important changes as a business grows.
 That means that a vital part of accessibility optimization is creating a guide for future content creation or incorporating accessibility-friendly steps into your current content guides.
 This allows your current team and future employees to always know how to create content that complies with accessibility standards.
 Common steps include:

 Create a Framework for Accessibility Across Online Content